ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Bluetooth vs. other technologies

-The above taxonomy and threat analysis focus on location tracking tags.
-They are protocol-independent; if a tag were designed for crowd-sourced location tracking using a technology other than Bluetooth, they would still apply.
+The above taxonomy and threat analysis focus on Location-tracking Tags.
+They are protocol-independent; if a Tag were designed for crowd-sourced location tracking using a technology other than Bluetooth, they would still apply.
 The key attributes are the functionalities and physical properties of the accessory from the user’s perspective: the accessory must be small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.
 While many GPS based location trackers are not explicitly designed for crowd-sourced location tracking, relying instead on cellular or satellite transmission, they offer different affordances that can have a critical impact on safety, including increased location precision and real-time tracking.
-Manufacturers of these trackers are strongly encouraged to add bluetooth crowd-sourced functionality so that DULT protocols can be supported by GPS trackers.
+Manufacturers of these trackers are strongly encouraged to add bluetooth crowd-sourced functionality so that DULT Protocols can be supported by GPS trackers.

 ## Possible Attacks on the DULT Protocol

-There are several different ways an attacker could attempt to circumvent the DULT protocol in order to track a victim without their consent or otherwise take advantage of the crowdsourced network.
-These include deploying multiple tags to follow a single victim, using non-conformant accessories and/or devices, and taking advantage of possible differences between crowdsourced network implementations.
+There are several different ways an Attacker could attempt to circumvent the DULT Protocol in order to track a Victim without their consent or otherwise take advanTage of the Crowdsourced Network.
+These include deploying multiple Tags to follow a single Victim, using non-conformant accessories and/or Devices, and taking advanTage of possible differences between Crowdsourced Network implementations.
 This section includes a threat prioritization framework that assesses the risk of these attacks and how these risks may be mitigated.

 ### Threat Prioritization Framework for DULT Threat Model

 Threats in the DULT ecosystem vary in severity, feasibility, and likelihood, affecting users in different ways.
-Some threats enable long-term tracking, while others exploit gaps in detection mechanisms or leverage non-conformant devices.
+Some threats enable long-term tracking, while others exploit gaps in detection mechanisms or leverage non-conformant Devices.
 To assess and prioritize these risks, the following framework classifies threats based on their impact, likelihood, feasibility, affected users, and the availability of mitigations.
 A Threat Matrix is included that provides a structured assessment of known threats and their associated risks.
 This categorization helps in understanding the challenges posed by different tracking techniques and their potential mitigations.

 ### Threat Matrix

 To systematically assess the risks associated with different threats, we introduce the following threat matrix.
 This categorization considers the following factors:

   - Scope: The DULT WG document(s) most relevant to the attack.
-    - Accessory: The accessory protocol document, which describes the DULT non-owner device protocol and other requirements for accessories.
+    - Accessory: The accessory protocol document, which describes the DULT non-Owner Device protocol and other requirements for accessories.
-    - Finding: The finding algorithm document, which describes the unwanted location tracking detection algorithm(s) to be implemented by platforms/devices.
+    - Finding: The finding algorithm document, which describes the unwanted location tracking detection algorithm(s) to be implemented by Platforms/Devices.
-    - Network: The crowd-sourced network document, which describes the architecture of the crowd-sourced network and includes guidance for platforms/devices.
+    - Network: The crowd-sourced network document, which describes the architecture of the crowd-sourced network and includes guidance for Platforms/Devices.
   - Impact: The potential consequences of the threat if successfully executed.
     - Low: Minimal effect on privacy and security.
     - Medium: Moderate effect on user privacy or tracking protection.